-- □ Receive, evaluate, and disseminate information relative to the Operations of the disaster/emergency. - □ Evaluate the field conditions associated with the disaster/emergency and coordinate with the Situation Status Unit of the Planning/Intelligence Section. - From the Situation Status Unit of the Planning/Intelligence Section, obtain and review major incident reports and additional field operational information that may pertain to or affect your Section operations.
-Provide information to appropriate branches. - Coordinate with School Sites Liaison in Management to support any field activities. - Coordinate fire and hazmat services with the appropriate fire agency. - Direct Operations Branch Coordinators to maintain up-to-date Incident Charts, Incident Reports, and Branch specific maps.
+- □ Receive, evaluate, and disseminate information relative to the operations of the disaster/emergency. - □ Evaluate the field conditions associated with the disaster/emergency and coordinate with the Situation Status Unit of the Planning/Intelligence Section. - □ From the Situation Status Unit of the Planning/Intelligence Section, obtain and review major incident reports and additional field operational information that may pertain to and/or affect your Section operations.
+Provide information to appropriate branches. - Coordinate with School Sites Liaison in Management to support any field activities. - □ Coordinate fire and hazmat services with the appropriate fire agency. - Direct Operations Branch Coordinators to maintain up-to-date Incident Charts, Incident Reports, and Branch specific maps.
 Ensure that only ACTIVE, ESSENTIAL information is depicted on the charts and maps.
-All Branch-related items of interest should be recorded on an Incident Report. - Coordinate the activities of all departments involved in the operations. - Provide all relevant emergency information to the Public Information Officer. - □ Ensure that intelligence information from Branch leaders is made available to the Planning/Intelligence Section. - □ Ensure that all fiscal and administrative requirements are coordinated through the Finance/Administration Section, i.e., notification of any emergency expenditure.
+All Branch-related items of interest should be recorded on an Incident Report. - Coordinate the activities of all District and external agency departments involved in the operations. - Provide all relevant emergency information to the Public Information Officer. - □ Provide the intelligence information from Branch leaders to the Planning/Intelligence Section. - □ Ensure that all fiscal and administrative requirements are coordinated through the Finance/Administration Section, i.e., notification of any emergency expenditure.

-- Review Resources in Common EOC Responsibilities on page 36. - Determine resources committed and resource needs. - □ Identify, establish, and maintain staging areas for Operations-related equipment and personnel that come through Mutual Aid, as needed.
+Determine resources committed and resource needs.

+- □ Identify, establish, and maintain staging areas for Operations-related equipment and personnel that come through Mutual Aid, as needed.
 Authorize release of equipment and personnel to incident commanders in the field. - Review suggested list of resources to be released and initiate recommendations for their release.
 Notify the Resources Unit of the Logistics Section.